sakaiproject/sakai-stress-test/README.md

 This is a Simple Stress Test for Sakai 11+ instances.

-To test it out, simply execute the following command:
+To test it out, simply execute the following command (by default it will run against the Sakai nightly server on https://trunk-mysql.nightly.sakaiproject.org):

     $mvn test

-Each time you run this you'll get a result in target/sakaisimulation-xxxxxxx folder.
+Each time you run this you'll get a result in `target/gatling/nightly-mysql/sakaisimulation-xxxxxxx` folder.

 Stress Test Use Case
 ====================